cutlersr/iggypop/README.rst

     ./iggypop.py gb  --i in/test_formatted.gb --o test_oligos

-We recommend you check the formatting produced by `iggypop format` in Snapgene, Geneious, Benchling, or your favorite viewer.
+We recommend you check the formatting produced by `./iggypop.py format` in Snapgene, Geneious, Benchling, or your favorite viewer.